skylarshaffer/c03-24-code-solutions/react-effects/react-effects-quiz-notes.md

 - Why would you want to clean up from an Effect?

   > You want to clean up from an Effect to improve efficiency and reduce unnecessary clutter in your code.
+  >
+  > CORRECTION:
+  >
+  > - To avoid memory leaks

 - How do you clean up from an Effect?

-  > You clean up from an effect by removing unnecessary dependencies.
+  > You clean up from an effect by defining and calling a cleanup function inside of useEffect().

 - When does the cleanup function run?

-  > The cleanup function runs after the first render?
+  > The cleanup function when called by useEffect().
+  >
+  > CORRECTION:
+  > Before the component unmounts.

 ## Notes